stephentu/gchatviz/README.md

 > ./getchats.sh johndoe@gmail.com

 You will be prompted to enter your gmail password.
 The final data will be downloaded to the file called "analyzed".

+Note if your default python 2.7 interpreter is not `python`, then edit `config.sh` to change the `PYTHON` variable to point to it.